Visit to R K Beach Road - Museums.

 The complete area is brightly lit with colourful electrical displays and fairy lights.

 Hawkers selling their wares and the 'foodee' stalls, all nicely decorated with fairy lights and colourful lights and playing popular hit songs.
-All this gives the RK Beach Road a very festive look and indeed makes it a must-visit place in Vishakhapatna.
+All this gives the RK Beach Road a very festive look and indeed makes it a must-visit place in Visakhapatnam.

 These museums are the Kursura Submarine Museum, the TU 142 Aircraft Museum, the